 In this post I’m going to take you through the basic tools, tell you what you’ll use them for and give you some recommendations on purchasing.

 All of these tools are readily available at pretty much any fabric store.
-I also linked to Amazon for each product, so you can see more details.
+I also linked to Amazon for each product – those links are affiliate links.